MichaelGoulding/EmpyrionNetworkConnectedMods/README.md

 # Getting Started

 ## Build
 1. Clone the code (recursively to include submodules).
+Don't just download a .zip of the code.
 2. Load up in Visual Studio 2017
 3. Build all.

  ## Run